william-liebenberg/practical-dapr/readme.md

 #### Dapr Integration

 - State
-  - Stores and retrieves User entities from the state service, keyed on username.
+  - Stores and retrieves User entities from the state service, keyed on userId.